Chicken Tortilla Soup is simple and super easy meal to pull together whether you make it from scratch or save a step with rotisserie chicken.

 Bring on the heat with extra chilies or tone it down with a little more sour cream and avocado on top.
 Every steaming bowl can be customized with toppings like your favorite salad bar, sure to please everyone at the table.

-- 1 whole chicken -- cooked & shredded
+- 4 pound whole chicken , cooked & shredded (or rotisserie chicken)

 - 2 tablespoons extra virgin olive oil

 - 2 teaspoons chipotle peppers in adobo sauce , chopped fine

 - 2 teaspoons chili powder

 - 2 teaspoons pepper

 - 1 1/2 cups chopped green chilies (mild)

 - 2 teaspoons Worcestershire sauce

 - 1 cup salsa , optional (any favorite brand)